kersorianek/mon-portfolio/_posts/2019-02-27-Stakeholder-Management-Business-Analyst.md

 ## RACI Matrix: What is RACI?

 The acronym RACI stands for responsible, accountable, consulted, and informed.
-A RACI project management software is a wonderful tool for managers and supervisors to use.
+A RACI matrix is often used for a quick visual analysis of responsibility assignment by simply navigating the matrix horizontally and vertically.
+It is a wonderful tool for managers and supervisors to use.
 It enables them to delegate different responsibilities to different team members.

 ## Why use RACI matrix?